stefanzweig/scratch/git/update-readme-in-github-actions.md

-The command for the github actions.
+# The command for the github actions.

+I copied it from simon willision's til build.yaml file.

 ```
 - name: Commit and push if README changed